Mbanq/shawerma/README.md

   <img src="./shawerma.png" />
 </p>

-Since we're extensively using `AWS λ`, we thouhgt that we need a bunch of helpers that we can reuse in all our customer facing `λ`-based API.
+Since we're extensively using `AWS λ`, we thought that we need a bunch of helpers that we can reuse in all our customer facing `λ`-based API.

 For now we only support unified `http error` objects, `http responses` and some